 Your Legal Obligations

 As a PCBU, you must take a systematic approach to managing psychosocial hazards.
-You can't wait for problems to surface before acting.
 The WHS Regulations set out what you need to do:

 Eliminate psychosocial risks so far as is reasonably practicable